 Reviewers that leave only positive reviews have a high chance of being fake.

 Unfortunately, especially with the example outlined above, fake reviews from dishonest firms can sometimes go unnoticed for a long time before being found out.
-However, there are a few things you can look for when reading reviews online that can help you spot a dishonest reviewer.
+However, a few things you can look for when reading reviews online can help you spot a dishonest reviewer.

 First, you can check the reviewer’s profile.
 If they have reviews covering a range of brands and are a mixture of positive and negative, you can be confident that this person is being honest.
 Another thing to check for is grammar.
 If it’s riddled with spelling errors, it is an indicator of a generated review.